H́nh ảnh trang

 And now with fruitless art I vainly try

-No language can my heart-felt grief reveal!
+No language can my heart-felt grief rev

-From Hope's resplendent beam, could one faint ray
+From Hope's resplendent beam, could on

-Illume with distant light the cloudy way!
+Illume with distant light the cloudy way

 In future prospects, could I fondly view

-A day when former scenes I might renew!
+A day when former scenes I might renew

-Then would I try t'endure the present ill,
+Then would I try t'endure the present ill

-Nor thus with anxious thought sit brooding still.
+Nor thus with anxious thought sit broodin

-Farewel!! and O may every bliss which heaven
+Farewell! and O may every blifs whic

 Still may thy days be tranquil and serene,